dahoum/Nursery/Coop/README.md

 # Coop

-This is my research into cooperative forms of business organisation, especially in the areas of Innovation Driven Services (Research & Development).
+This is a research into cooperative forms of business organisation in the areas of Innovation Driven Services (Research & Development, Prototyping).

 ### Audience

-This document is intended for potential
+This document is intended for potential:

 * co-founders
 * customers
 * employees
 * strategic partners

-of the cooperative.

 ## Research & Development Cooperative